-- a.
-A minimum of 3 credits in graduate courses in musicology. - b.
-A minimum of 3 credits in graduate courses in music theory - c.
-A minimum of 2 credits in graduate courses in music performance or music conducting. d.
-A minimum of 2 credits of 800-level courses in music conducting, - A minimum of 2 credits of 800-level courses in music conducting, music performance, composition, music theory, or musicology. - Complete 4 additional credits in graduate courses within or outside the College of Music. - 4.
-A student who completes fewer than 1 credit of music performance in partial fulfillment of the requirements for the Master of Music degree with a major in music education must pass a performance test on an instrument or in voice.
+- Complete a minimum of 10 credits including: - a.
+A minimum of 3 credits in graduate courses in musicology. - A minimum of 3 credits in graduate courses in music theory.
+A minimum of 2 credits in graduate courses in music performance or music conducting. - A minimum of 2 credits of 800-level courses in music conducting, music performance, composition, music theory, or musicology. - Complete 4 additional credits in graduate courses within or outside the College of Music. - A student who completes fewer than 1 credit of music performance in partial fulfillment of the requirements for the Master of Music degree with

+- a major in music education must pass a performance test on an instrument or in voice.
 The test will be administered by one faculty member in music education and one faculty member in either instrumental or vocal music performance. - Participate in music activities during two semesters or two summer sessions of enrollment in the program.
 The activities must be approved by the student's academic advisor and must be selected from band, chorus, jazz band, and orchestra.